opentok/opentok-rtc/CONTRIBUTING.md

 If you are contributing code to OpenTokRTC, please ensure the following:

 - Add test for any feature that you add or change.
 Tests go in the `./test` directory.
 - Run test locally and ensure they pass, so that you do not break any build.
-Run tests using: `$ grunt precommit`.
+Run tests using: `$ npm run test`.
+- Run regression tests in your local using : `$ npm run regression-test`
+- Run Karma tests in your local using : `$ npm run karma-test`
 - Use the AirBnB JavaScript style guide.
+- Lint your code modifications before pushing the changes to repository.Use `$ npm run lint` command to lint the entire code base.

 ## Running appliction in development mode: